tabitha-rowland/hatstravaganza/README.md

 ### Features
 - Gift two premade custom hats to NPCs in game.
 Santa Hat and Pumpkin Hat.
+- Remove hats by clicking an NPC while holding any hat item, or use the console command.
-- Use and add your own custom hats to gift to NPCs in Stardew Valley.
+- Add and use your own custom hats to gift to NPCs in Stardew Valley.
 - Gives you a hat gallery in the form of a chest where you can grab hats infinitely.
 - Some console commands!
 ### Commands